cran/FielDHub/README.md

 code, the design produced in the R Shiny interface described above can also be created using the function `diagonal_arrangement()` in the R script below.
-Note, that to obtain identical results, users must include the same seed number in the script as was used in the Shiny app.
-In this case, the seed number is 1249.
+Note, that to obtain identical results, users must include the same random seed in the script as was used in the Shiny app.
+In this case, the random seed is 1249.

 ``` r
 diagonal <- diagonal_arrangement(